-Applying these principles, the Court considers the merits of the \$1.5 million Hayward settlement fund and the \$500,000 Zodiac settlement fund in light of the universe of potential damages in this case, balanced against the risks present in this particular IPPs' expert suggests that estimated damages for litigation. class members during the class period are \$23,951,893.39 This figure reflects a best-case scenario for plaintiffs' actual damages.
+Applying these principles, the Court considers the merits of the \$600,000 settlement fund in light of the universe of potential damages in this case, balanced against the risks present in this particular litigation.
+IPPs' expert suggests that estimated damages for Class Members during the class period are \$23,951,893.61 This figure reflects a best-case scenario for plaintiffs' actual damages.
 Thus, the Court must balance it against the many risks inherent in this litigation.
 First, IPPs' claims are subject to challenging problems of proof.
-On the liability front, no claim is subject to a theory of per se illegality, which makes proof of anticompetitive conduct more difficult.
-Further, the reports from the non-settling defendants' experts indicate that IPPs will face steep proof challenges in proving pass-through to prove injury.
-Second, class certification in this case is hotly disputed.
-Third, the parties anticipate a heated contest over expert testimony.
+Regarding liability, no claim is subject to a theory of per se illegality, which makes proof of anticompetitive conduct more difficult.
+Further, the reports from the non-settling defendant's experts indicate that IPPs will face steep proof challenges in proving pass-through to prove injury.
+Second, class certification in this case is fervently disputed.
+Third, the admissibility of plaintiffs' expert testimony is hotly contested.
 Moreover, the challenges are interconnected.
 To give just one example, the exclusion of plaintiffs' economic expert on Daubert grounds would bode ill for plaintiffs on class certification and summary judgment.
+Thus, in light of the significant risks of nonrecovery, the Court finds that the settlement figure is within the range of reasonable.